Ryzen 7 2700X vs Ryzen 7 4980U

 So, is Ryzen 7 4980U better than Ryzen 7 2700X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 7 2700X is ahead with a 16.5% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 7 4980U pulls ahead with 0.1% better PassMark.
 Ryzen 7 2700X also has the bigger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 4980U is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 4980U is the stronger fit.
 You are getting 0.1% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 4980U is still the faster CPU overall, but Ryzen 7 2700X makes more sense if price matters more than absolute performance.
-Ryzen 7 4980U is at an unclear MSRP at unclear MSRP versus $329 MSRP, and it gives you 0.1% better PassMark.
-The trade-off is that Ryzen 7 2700X is still the better pure gaming CPU with a 16.5% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen 7 2700X is also 100.0% better value on MSRP (53.0 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen 7 4980U is still the faster CPU overall, but Ryzen 7 2700X is easier to justify if budget matters more than peak performance.
+Ryzen 7 4980U comes in at an unclear MSRP at unclear MSRP versus $329 MSRP, and it still gives you 0.1% better PassMark.
+The compromise is that Ryzen 7 2700X is still the better pure gaming CPU with a 16.5% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 7 2700X is also 100.0% better value on MSRP (53.0 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?